gerritdevriese/kzones/README.md

 ## Installation

-Install via KDE Store or clone this repo and run the `./build` script.
+To install KZones you can either use the built-in script manager or clone the repo and build it yourself.

-### KDE Store
+### KWin Script Manager

-Go to `System Settings / KWin Scripts / Get New Scripts` and look for KZones.
+Navigate to `System Settings / Window Management / KWin Scripts / Get New…` and search for KZones.

-Store pages:
+Depending on your Plasma version, one of these packages will be downloaded and installed:
 - [KZones](https://store.kde.org/p/1909220)
 - [KZones for Plasma 5](https://store.kde.org/p/2143914)